oracle/python-cx_Oracle/doc/src/user_guide/initialization.rst

       ``lib_dir``, then an exception is raised.

     - If ``lib_dir`` was not specified, then Oracle Client libraries are looked for in the directory where the cx_Oracle binary module is.
 This directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
+For example if ``/Users/your_username/Library/Python/3.8/lib/python/site-packages`` contains ``cx_Oracle.cpython-38-darwin.so``, then you could run ``ln -s ~/instantclient_19_3/libclntsh.dylib ~/Library/Python/3.8/lib/python/site-packages``.
 If the libraries are not found, no exception is raised and the search continues, see next bullet point.

-    - In the directories on the system library search path, e.g. ``~/lib/`` and ``/usr/lib``.
+    - In the directories on the system library search path, e.g. ``~/lib/`` and ``/usr/local/lib``, or in ``$DYLD_LIBRARY_PATH``.
+These paths will vary with macOS version and Python version.
+Any value in ``DYLD_LIBRARY_PATH`` will not propagate to a sub-shell.
 If the Oracle Client libraries cannot be loaded, then an exception is raised.

 * On Linux and related platforms: